Defining $\mathbb Z$ using unit groups: Computing in special cases

 is an isomorphism, so we can choose $x \in \oo_K$ such that for every integer $n$ prime to $p$ the product $(\e-1)p^j nx$ is not in the image of $\lambda_\a$.
 But not being in the image of $\lambda_\a$ means precisely that there is no $\delta \in U_K$ such that

 \end{proof}

 \begin{definition} Let $p$ be a prime.
-Let $K/\Q$ be a possibly infinite algebraic extension.
-Then we will say that $K$ is {\em$p$-finite} if $\ord_p[K:\Q] < \infty$, or equivalently if for some number field $L \subset K$ no finite subextension of the extension $K/L$ has degree divisible by $p$. \end{definition}
+Let $K/\Q$ be a possibly infinite degree algebraic extension.
+Then we will say that $K$ is {\em$p$-finite} if $\ord_p[K:\Q] < \infty$, or equivalently if for some number field $L \subset K$ no finite extension of $L$ in $K$ has degree divisible by $p$. \end{definition}

 \begin{remark} An algebraic extension of $\Q$ is not big (cf. Definition \ref{big}) if and only if there exists a prime $p$ for which it is $p$-finite. \end{remark}